MoscowJS/speaker/README.md

 ### Topics

-Here is an **incomplete** list of topics, that we welcome at the meetup.
+Here is an **incomplete** list of topics that we welcome at the meetup.

 - Technical topics: programming languages, libraries, frameworks, platforms;
 - Processes and communication: team organization, knowledge sharing;
 - Non-standart applications of technology: experiments and reasoning;
 - Online and offline communities: building and expanding thematic discussion groups.

 This list is here only for reference.
-If you have an idea for a talk, that does not relate to any of those, please don't hesitate to [submit it](#submission-process).
+If you have an idea for a talk that does not relate to any of those, please don't hesitate to [submit it](#submission-process).